MCT-master/mct-master.github.io/_posts/2019-04-01-MoCap-Recap-My-two-weeks-recap-of-a-Motion-Tracking-workshop.md

 <img src="\assets\img\guysion\ashane-mocap.jpg" width = "100%" align="center" />
 </figure>

-<p>During weeks 10-11 I attended the Music related motion tracking course (MCT4043) as part of the MCT program.
+<p>During weeks 10-11 Sam & Guy attended the Music related motion tracking course (MCT4043) as part of the MCT program.
 The week started with the installation of the OptiTrack system in Oslo, placement of cameras, connecting wires to hubs and software installation and setup.
-I got familiar with the Motive:Body software and was able to run calibrations, set and label markers, record motion data, export it in a correct way and experiment with sonifying the results with both recorded and streamed motion capture data.</p>
+We got familiar with the Motive:Body software and was able to run calibrations, set and label markers, record motion data, export it in a correct way and experiment with sonifying the results with both recorded and streamed motion capture data.</p>

 ### Week 1

 <p>The first week was building up towards the <a href="https://www.hf.uio.no/ritmo/english/projects/flagship-projects/micro/events/standstill/2019/index.html" target="_blank">Nordic Championship of Standstill</a>.
-This gave me a good overview on all aspects of a thorough research, both in terms of preparation (calibration, paperwork, division of labor, attracting participants, testing etc.), conducting the experiment and data analysis.
+This gave us a good overview on all aspects of a thorough research, both in terms of preparation (calibration, paperwork, division of labor, attracting participants, testing etc.), conducting the experiment and data analysis.
 The MCT students have been rotating
-between the different responsibilities and I have managed to take part and be involved with all tasks during the week.
-I have also attended the lectures of the NordicSMC Winter School at RITMO, and was presented with several tutorials (mocap toolbox, Musical Gesture Toolbox) research and project presentations concerning motion and music.
-The experience was a bit overwhelming at times because this subject and the level of the material seemed to be more advanced for my level, but I am glad I was exposed to the tools and the work that has been in the field.</p>
+between the different responsibilities and between us have managed to take part and be involved with all tasks during the week.
+We also have attended the lectures of the NordicSMC Winter School at RITMO, and was presented with several tutorials (mocap toolbox, Musical Gesture Toolbox) on research and project presentations concerning motion and music.
+The experience was a bit overwhelming at times because this subject and the level of the material seemed to be more advanced for our level, but we are glad to be exposed to the tools and the work whithin the motion capture field.</p>

 <p><center><iframe width="560" height="315" src="https://www.youtube.com/embed/LhiSDOpMbPI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>